theophilusgordon/theophilusgordon/ReadMe.md

 # 💫 About Me:
-👋Hello!<br>❤ I am passionate and driven software engineer <br>🕹 with a diverse skill set spanning Backend and Frontend development, as well as DevOps. <br>🏒My goal is create a meaningful impact on the world through communication, automation and innovation
+👋Hello!<br>❤ I am passionate and driven software engineer <br>🕹 with a diverse skill set spanning Backend and Frontend development, as well as DevOps. <br>🏒My eventual career goal is to help businesses, organizations and individuals
+👨‍💻develop through communication, automation and innovation

 ## 🌐 Socials: